Network Attacks and Network Security Threats

 Regulate Access to the Internet via Proxy Server

-Do not allow network users to access the Internet unchecked.
-Pass all requests through a transparent proxy, and use it to control and monitor user behavior.
+Do not allow network users to access Internet unchecked.
+Pass all requests through a transparent proxy, and use it to control and monitor user behaviour.
 Ensure that outbound connections are actually performed by a human and not a bot or other automated mechanism.
 Whitelist domains to ensure corporate users can only access websites you have explicitly approved.

 Place Security Devices Correctly